Babruvahana (1977 film)

 The film narrates the story of Babruvahana, the son of Arjuna and Chitrangada, and the events that lead to him waging a war against his own father so as to restore his mother's honour.
 This was the first Kannada movie and seventh Indian movie to be based on Babruvahana.

 The film won two awards at the 1976–77 Karnataka State Film Awards — Best Actor (Rajkumar) and Best Sound Recording (S. P. Ramanathan).
 The movie saw a theatrical run of 25 weeks.
 The movie was dubbed in Telugu in 1979 as Arjuna Garvabhangam.
 It was also dubbed in Hindi as Veer Arjun in 1977.
 This was the second instance of him portraying the role of Arjuna's son - the first when he portrayed the role of Iravan in the 1961 movie Nagarjuna.
-With this, he became the only actor to portray the role of Arjuna and his two sons.
+With this, he became the only Indian actor to portray the role of Arjuna and his two sons.

 Plot

-The story starts at Indraprasta where Pandavas are ruling after the partition of Hastinapura.
-On one occasion Arjuna accidentally breaches privacy of his elder brother Yudhistira and Draupadi when they are together.
-To repent for this he decides to go on Vanavasa.
-While in the Manipura kingdom he impresses the princess Chitrangada by hunting a Tiger by Shabdavedhi (non-visual archery).
+The story starts at Indraprasta where the Pandavas are ruling after the partition of Hastinapura.
+On one occasion Arjuna accidentally breaches the privacy of his elder brother Yudhistira and Draupadi when they are together.
+To repent for this he decides to go on an exile.
+While in the Manipura kingdom he impresses the princess Chitrangada by hunting a tiger by Shabdavedhi (non-visual archery).
 The princess falls for Arjuna and accepts him as her husband.

-While bathing in river Arjuna is abducted by Uluchi, the princess of Nagaloka.
+While bathing in the river Arjuna is abducted by Uluchi, the princess of Nagaloka.
 She admits her feelings for Arjuna and they marry in Gandharva vivaha.
 Krishna uses his magical powers to bring Arjuna back from Nagaloka.
 He meets up with Chitrangada and they marry in Gandharva vivaha giving birth to a son, Babruvahana.

 Krishna, with the help of Ghatotkacha brings back Arjuna from Manipura and wipes his memory of both the wives - Chitrangada and Uluchi.
 He says his sister, Subhadra is eligible for marriage and Balarama wishes Duryodhana to be married to her.
 With the help of Krishna, Arjuna disguises himself as a sanyasi and elopes with Subhadra.

-Years pass by and the Pandavas are victorious in Mahabharata war.
-They organise Ashwamedha yaga to establish sovereignty over the subcontinent.
-Arjuna spearheads the campaign along with Karna's son, Vrishaketu and conquers kingdoms after kingdom.
+Years pass by and the Pandavas are victorious in the Mahabharata war.
+They organise the Ashwamedha yaga to establish sovereignty over the subcontinent.
+Arjuna spearheads the campaign along with Karna's son, Vrishaketu and conquers kingdom after kingdom.
 The scorned queen of one of the defeated kings vows revenge on Arjuna and forces Ganga to curse Arjuna for killing the latter's son Bhishma.
 Ganga curses Arjuna that he will die at the hands of his own son.